Site icon Onomichi

 Budgeting Your Trip

-Hiroshima can cater to various budgets.
+The region can cater to various budgets.

 Actionable Advice: Learn a few basic Japanese phrases like “Arigato” (thank you), “Sumimasen” (excuse me/sorry), and “Konnichiwa” (hello).
 Locals appreciate the effort, and it can enhance your interactions.

-Conclusion: Embrace the Spirit of Hiroshima
+The Enduring Spirit of Hiroshima

-FAQ: Your Questions About Visiting Hiroshima Answered
+Frequently Asked Questions About Visiting Hiroshima

 A: We recommend a minimum of 2 full days.
-One day for Hiroshima City’s main attractions (Peace Park, Castle, Shukkei-en) and another full day for a day trip to Miyajima Island.
+One day for the main attractions (Peace Park, Castle, Shukkei-en) and another full day for a day trip to Miyajima Island.
 If you wish to explore more local areas or take another day trip, consider 3 days.

-Q: Is Hiroshima safe for solo travelers?
+Q: Is it safe for solo travelers?

 Q: Can I visit the Atomic Bomb Dome and Peace Memorial Museum with young children?